Ankita010905/Ankita010905.github.io/README.md

 ## CERTIFICATIONS

-1. Data Science Internship – Cognifyz Technologies | Feb 2026 | Hands-on training in exploratory data analysis, machine learning model development, and data visualization using Python, Pandas, NumPy, and Matplotlib on real-world datasets.
+**1. Data Science Internship – Cognifyz Technologies | Feb 2026 **
+- Hands-on training in exploratory data analysis, machine learning model development, and data visualization using Python, Pandas, NumPy, and Matplotlib on real-world datasets.

-2. TCS MASTERCRAFT™ DATAPLUS by TCS MasterCraft™ Academy | December 2025 | Overview course on data analysis and processing fundamentals.
+**2. TCS MASTERCRAFT™ DATAPLUS by TCS MasterCraft™ Academy | December 2025 **
+- Overview course on data analysis and processing fundamentals.

-3. YUVA AI FOR ALL BY INDIAAI (THROUGH TCS ION)| December 2025 |AI fundamentals course aimed at understanding applications of AI technology.
+**3. YUVA AI FOR ALL BY INDIAAI (THROUGH TCS ION)| December 2025 **
+- AI fundamentals course aimed at understanding applications of AI technology.

-4. Very Large Scale Integration at CTTC, Bhubaneswar | July 2025 | Specialized training on Very Large Scale Integration processes.
+**4. Very Large Scale Integration at CTTC, Bhubaneswar | July 2025 **
+- Specialized training on Very Large Scale Integration processes.

-5. Electric Vehicle Workshop by Pantech e-learning | April 2025 | Workshop focused on electric vehicle technology and its components.
+**5. Electric Vehicle Workshop by Pantech e-learning | April 2025 **
+- Workshop focused on electric vehicle technology and its components.

-6. MATLAB and Its Application in Engineering at NIST University | August 2024 | Course on MATLAB applications in various engineering fields.
+**6. MATLAB and Its Application in Engineering at NIST University | August 2024 **
+- Course on MATLAB applications in various engineering fields.

-7. Introduction to Python Programming by CODETECH | February 2024 | Introduction course on Python programming for beginners.
+**7. Introduction to Python Programming by CODETECH | February 2024 **
+- Introduction course on Python programming for beginners.